2001 Mars Odyssey

-April 7, 2001
+Launch: April 7, 2001 UTC

-October 24, 2001
+Orbit Insertion: October 24, 2001 UTC

 Measurements by Odyssey have enabled scientists to create maps of minerals and chemical elements and identify regions with buried water ice.
 Images that measure the surface temperature have provided spectacular views of Martian topography.
 Early in the mission, Odyssey determined that radiation in low-Mars orbit -- an essential piece of information for eventual human exploration because of its potential health effects -- is twice that in low-Earth orbit.

 The Odyssey orbiter is a communications relay for rovers and landers on Mars including the Mars Exploration Rovers "Spirit" and "Opportunity," the Mars Phoenix lander and the Mars Science Laboratory's Curiosity rover.
 Images and other measurements from Mars Odyssey help identify potential landing sites for rovers and landers.